AgusJuarez/AgusJuarez/README.md

 -------------------
 ## Currently
-Currently learning some Python by self.
-In the future, i would like to work in the data scientist field. 🐍
+Currently learning some Python and Security of the Information by self. 🐍